HactarCE/I.tkuil/morphophonology.md

 ## Register Placeholder

 The word **o** may be used as a placeholder to convey the morphological category of [Register](register.md).
 It can also be used to draw attention to the word(s) which follow it.

+## Mathematical Sub-Language

+The mathematical sub-language is not complete yet, but is currently in the works.

 ## Parsing Words